 My ultimate Nürburgring experience

-Just when you think your vacation is done and you are getting ready for the next thing a surprise jumps out at you.
+Just when you think your vacation is done, and you are getting ready for the next trip, a surprise jumps out at you.
 In my countdown for my final days in Europe for 2018 I thought I would have some quiet days ahead of me waiting for my trip.
 And then, out of the blue, came the invitation to meet a friend at the Nürburgring.
 Reason?
 He has a sports car sitting there and he came for a fun weekend from London.
 And I was invited too.
 So I drove across Germany once again for my ultimate experience – racing (well, driving) on the Nürburgring.
 It was awesome!

 The Race Track